elastic/rally/docs/command_line_reference.rst

 ``client-options``
 ~~~~~~~~~~~~~~~~~~

-With this option you can customize the Rally's internal client that is used to connect to the benchmark candidate.
+With this option you can customize Rally's internal Elasticsearch client.

 It accepts a list of comma-separated key-value pairs.
-The key-value pairs are be delimited by a colon.
+The key-value pairs have to be delimited by a colon.
 These options are passed directly to the Elasticsearch Python client API.
 See `their documentation on a list of supported options <http://elasticsearch-py.readthedocs.io/en/master/api.html#elasticsearch.Elasticsearch>`_.

 We support the following data types:

 * Strings: Have to be enclosed in single quotes.
 Example: ``ca_certs:'/path/to/CA_certs'``
 * Numbers: There is nothing special about numbers.
 Example: ``sniffer_timeout:60``
-* Booleans: Specify either `true` or `false`.
+* Booleans: Specify either ``true`` or ``false``.
 Example: ``use_ssl:true``

 In addition to the options, supported by the Elasticsearch client, it is also possible to enable HTTP compression by specifying ``compressed:true``

 Default value: ``timeout:90,request_timeout:90``

 .. warning::
    If you provide your own client options, the default value will not be magically merged.
 You have to specify all client options explicitly.
-The only exceptions to this rule are documented below.
+The only exceptions to this rule is ``ca_cert`` (see below).

 **Examples**